The Government Procurement Review: Portugal

-In principle, domestic suppliers cannot be favoured since the EU Procurement Directives invoke the principle of non-discrimination between Member States.
-Therefore the evaluation methodology can consider various factors but not the nationality of the suppliers or products.
+In principle, domestic suppliers cannot be favoured as the EU Procurement Directives invoke the principle of non-discrimination between Member States.
+Therefore, the evaluation methodology can consider various factors but not the nationality of the suppliers or products.

-Third parties may also have access to the procurement file, since the file is considered to be public.
+Third parties may also have access to the procurement file as the file is considered to be public.
 Nevertheless, applicants must demonstrate a legitimate interest in having access to procurement documents, and some personal and commercial information can be restricted.

 All bidders are notified at the same time of the award decision and the contract can only be signed after 10 working days have elapsed following this notification.
 The PCC establishes this general standstill period so that unsuccessful bidders may challenge the decision before a court prior to the signing of the contract.
 However, this period does not apply when:

 - the contract is executed under a prior consultation procedure or a direct award or, in other procedures, where the notice has not been published in the OJUE (i.e., below the European threshold);

 - the contract pertains to a framework agreement executed with one entity only or to a framework agreement the terms of which cover all aspects related to the contract's performance; or

 The contracting authorities may decide not to communicate certain information regarding the decision or elaborating the framework agreements applicable to security and defence contracts when that may violate the law or be contrary to the public interest, particularly defence and security interests.